timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 632.md

       * (II) the date on which the surviving spouse relinquishes an ownership interest in the small business concern; or

+      * (III) the date that—

+        * (aa) in the case of a surviving spouse of a veteran with a service-connected disability rated as 100 percent disabling or who dies as a result of a service-connected disability, is 10 years after the date of the death of the veteran; or

-      * (III) the date that is 10 years after the date of the death of the veteran.
+        * (bb) in the case of a surviving spouse of a veteran with a service-connected disability rated as less than 100 percent disabling who does not die as a result of a service-connected disability, is 3 years after the date of the death of the veteran.

 * #### (3) Small business concern owned and controlled by veterans
   * The term "small business concern owned and controlled by veterans" means a small business concern—